About the Journal

 Announcements

-We kindly invite you to submit a high-quality research paper for JARINA Vol.3 No.2, 2024, which covers the topics mentioned below but are not limited to :
+We kindly invite you to submit a high-quality research paper for JARINA Vol.4 No.2, 2025

 Current Issue